wasmerio/old-docs.wasmer.io/docs/introduction.md

 ## Background

-By design, the environment within which a WebAssembly module runs is completely isolated (or "sand-boxed") from the native functionality of the underlying operating system.
-This means that normally speaking, a WASM module has no access to OS-level resources such as file descriptors, network sockets, the system clock or random numbers.
+By design, the environment within which a WebAssembly module runs is completely isolated (or "sand-boxed") from the native functionality of the underlying host system.
+This means that WASM modules have no access to anything but pure computation by default.
+This includes OS-level resources such as file descriptors, network sockets, the system clock, and random numbers.

-However, there are many legitimate cases in which a WebAssembly module needs to interact with native "OS" functionality.
+However, there are many cases in which a WebAssembly module needs to do more than pure computation and must interact with native "OS" functionality.
 Wasmer therefore acts as the bridge allowing WASM modules to be run either:

 1. Standalone via our runtime, or
-1. By means of our language integration tools, embedded within language runtimes such as C/C++, Python and Rust
+1. By means of our language integration tools, embedded within language runtimes such as C/C++, Python, and Rust

 > ## IMPORTANT
-> The term "OS" used above is in double quotes to indicate that the native function being called might not actually belong to the underlying operating system.
+> The term "OS" used above is in quotes to indicate that the native function being called might not actually involve the host's operating system.
 In reality, native functions always belong to the host environment within which the WebAssembly module is being run, and that could be either the host language's runtime environment (for example, JavaScript, Python or Ruby), or it might be the actual operating system.
 >
 > Either way though, from a WebAssembly point of view, we don't need to care too much about this detail.
 All we need to know is that:
 >
-> * Via Wasmer (and [`WASI`](https://wasi.dev)), a WebAssembly module has access to a set of operating-system-like functions, and
+> * The host can provide "imported" functions for the WebAssembly module
-> * as long as we're careful, we can call these functions
+> * Via Wasmer's included ABIs (such as [`WASI`](https://github.com/webassembly/wasi) and [`Emscripten`](https://github.com/emscripten-core/emscripten)]), WebAssembly modules can have access to a set of operating-system-like functions with varying levels of sandboxing

 ## Projects